What you can expect from us

 Answer 80% of all written enquiries within three working days and 100% within five working days.

-Between 1 April 2016 and 31 March 2017, we answered 88% of written enquiries within three working days, and 99% within five working days.
-This was an improvement on the previous year where we answered 63% in three working days, and 74% in five working days.
+Between 1 April 2017 and 31 March 2018 we answered 99.5% of written enquiries within five working days.
+95% of these were answered within three working days.

 Answer 80% of calls that are made to the helpline during opening hours.